AlessiaRinaldi/2D-plotter-manipulator/README.md

 ### Communication and actuation

-After the image processing, the Telegram bot script saves a `.js` file in the Raspberry memory.
-Then the file is read by another `python` script, which communicates row by row the file to the MSP432.
+Following the image processing, the Telegram bot proceeds to save a `.json` file in a common folder included in the Raspberry Pi memory, encapsulating the vectors that constitute the image.
+The file is then parsed by another `Python` script, which extracts vector points.
+Those are then individually communicated to the MSP432.

-The communication between the two boards works via serial and each row contains a vector.
-So when an message (vector) occurs, the MSP432 drives the motors to the position specified in the vector.
+The aforementioned communication between the two boards works via UART protocol, and upon receiving these points the MSP432 coordinates the movement of the servomotors to the specified position.

-Here is the working FSM that drive the communication between Raspberry and MSP432 and its actuation:
+Here is the working FSM that drives the communication between Raspberry and MSP432 and its actuation: